akalongman/ubuntu-configuration/README.md

-# Configuration of Ubuntu 18.04 LTS (Bionic Beaver)
+# Configuration of Ubuntu 20.04 LTS (Focal Fossa)

 This guide is for [Ubuntu](http://ubuntu.com/desktop), but also compatible with a other __Debian__ based OS as well, like [Mint](http://www.linuxmint.com/), [Elementary OS](http://elementaryos.org/), etc.

-There are configurations for other versions such as [15.10](tree/15.10), [16.04](tree/16.04)
+There are configurations for other versions such as [18.04](tree/18.04), [16.04](tree/16.04), [15.10](tree/15.10)

-All commands/configurations is tested (I am currently use this configuration), but anyway, everything you do is "at your own risk".
+All commands/configurations are tested (I am currently use this configuration), but anyway, everything you do is "at your own risk".

 If you found any issue, please let me know on [Issues Page](https://github.com/akalongman/ubuntu-configuration/issues) or via email akalongman@gmail.com